 The end of the seventies into the early eighties was simply a genre renaissance.
 Everything felt unique and original but, at the same time, everyone borrowed from everybody.
-While this list definitely won’t cover everything that took clear influence from the films of Lucio Fulci, I think it will at least provide a good glimpse into different projects from different eras that often borrowed or lifted elements from Fulci’s filmography in very different ways.
+While this list definitely won’t cover everything that took clear influence from the films of Lucio Fulci, I think it will at least provide a good glimpse into different projects from different eras that borrowed or lifted elements from Fulci’s filmography in very different ways.

 Dawn of the Mummy